 Gigg Lane (capacity 11,840)

 Gigg Lane has been home to Bury FC since 1885, with the stadium undergoing some major redevelopment in recent years.
 Today’s stadium bears little resemblance to the Gigg Lane of the 1960’s, when the capacity was over 35,000.
 In light of the Taylor Report, it became an all seater stadium in 1999.
-The club is currently exploring the possibility of a new 20,000 capacity stadium.
+The club is currently exploring the possibility of a new 20,000 capacity stadium, although a date for this move has not yet been announced.

-Away fans visiting Gigg Lane are located in the Manchester Road End with a typical allocation of just over 2,000.
+Away fans visiting Gigg Lane are located in the Cemetery End, which offers great views of the action, with a typical allocation of just over 2,000.

-The club do have a small car park located at Fishpool Loberal club but there is only 40 spaces so this will fill up fast.
-Therefore, it is adviseable to use the local street parking, though be wary of permit holder only areas.
+The club do have a small car park located at Fishpool Liberal club with 40 spaces, but this will fill up fast.
+Therefore, it is advisable to use the local street parking, though be wary of permit holder only areas.

 We’ve compiled a list of car parks, below, near to Gigg Lane for hassle free parking while you’re at the match.